 2011: The LMPT was formed, with initial tasks of appraising data, convening a public advisory group, conducting a comprehensive assessment of the resource and its challenges.
 It also undertook the task of writing the LMP.

 2013: The WDNR approved the LMP for Big Green Lake.
+The 2013 LMP was a springboard for increased best management practice (BMP) activity in the watershed.

 Although other key groups, people and organizations formed and joined along the way, three key partnership groups—the Green Lake Association, Green Lake Sanitary District and Green Lake County Conservation Department—began several decades ago and continue to thrive today.
 Since 2012, other essential partners have joined the LMPT.